AlixHocquet/MesRecettesPreferees/Kouign-Amann Eng.md

 * 15g **baker's yeast**
 * 20cl **warm water**
 * 200g **butter** with half a teaspoon of **salt**
-* 50g for the tin
 * 300g **flour**
 * 10g **melted butter**
 * 200g **caster sugar**
-* 50g for the tin

 ## Preparation
 1. Dissolve the yeast in 20cl of lukewarm water.
 Leave the butter to soften at room temperature.